posener/gitfs/README.md

 f, err := fs.Open("index.html")
 ```

-The variable `fs` implements `http.FileSystem`, and can be used for anything
+The `fs` variable can be used in anything that accept the standard interface.
-that accepts it.
-For example, it can be used for serving static content
+For example, it can be used for serving static content using the standard
-using the standard library:
+library:

 ```go
 http.Handle("/", http.FileServer(fs))